-- South Africa should adopt national AML/CFT regulations to address heightened risks for: I BO; (ii) the use of cash and its physical and unlawful cross-border movement; (iii) third-party ML; (iv) foreign predicate crimes; and (v) TF, including fully integrating it into the NCTS.
+- South Africa should adopt national AML/CFT regulations to address heightened risks for I BO; (ii) the use of cash and its physical and unlawful cross-border movement; (iii) third-party ML; (iv) foreign predicate crimes; and (v) TF, including fully integrating it into the NCTS.
 South Africa should also guarantee that all FIs, DNFBPs, and VASPs, particularly those with potentially greater risk, such as DPMS and CSPs, are subject to AML/CFT duties and supervision or monitoring.

-- South Africa should ensure that the goals, objectives, and performance targets of the major AML/CFT agencies are linked with the ML/TF threats identified and national AML/CFT regulations, particularly to ensuring that LEAs focus on large ML.
+- South Africa should ensure that the goals, objectives, and performance targets of the major AML/CFT agencies are linked with the ML/TF threats identified and national AML/CFT regulations, particularly to ensure that LEAs focus on large ML.

 - The authorities should examine the composition and structure of the IDC on AML/CFT to ensure that it is inclusive of all stakeholders, including DNFBP supervisors, and (ii) capable of driving policy in both the Financial Cluster and the JCPS Cluster.

 - To combat the PF of weapons of mass destruction, authorities should put in place structures for cooperation and coordination.